YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.3/Case/README.md

 "./CuraSettings/" contains my Cura print settings

 ### 0. Keycaps
+Layer Height = 0.16mm
+Brim & Support Brim = off (turn brims off so that they don't stick to the keycaps)
-Layer Height = 0.16mm (See Cura settings in "./CuraSettings/Vega PLA ND=0.3 LH=0.16.curaprofile")
+See Cura settings in "./CuraSettings/Vega PLA ND=0.3 LH=0.16.curaprofile"
 I have designed the keycaps for a press-fit on the Cherry Switches, but you may have to fine tune your own print settings to achieve this result.
 Once you have fully calibrated your printer, play with the Horizontal Expansion setting in Cura.

 KeycapHome x 12 (8 for the home row and 4 for the most bottom row)
 KeycapThumb x 4